rwth-acis/syncmeta/.github/ISSUE_TEMPLATE/documentation-template.md

 ---
-name: Documentation template
+name: Documentation issue
-about: Describe this issue template's purp.ose here
+about: The documentation is missing or needs to be updated.
 title: "[DOC] Title"
 labels: documentation
 assignees: ''